Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Function approximators

-The form of SVR used here, called the epsilon-SVR, involves fitting a hyperplane with margins (i.e., a hyper-rectangular prism) so that it encompasses all data while at the same time minimizing the hyperplane's slope \cite{SmolaScholkopf_2004}.
+The form of SVR used here, called epsilon-SVR, involves fitting a hyperplane with margins (i.e., a hyper-rectangular prism) so that it encompasses all data while at the same time minimizing the hyperplane's slope \cite{SmolaScholkopf_2004}.
 This is often infeasible, so that outliers are permitted but at a cost, leading to a trade-off between minimization of the slope and the acceptance of outliers.
 Since explanations of simulation results will not rely on the formal definition of this non-linear model, we direct the interested reader to Smola and Sch\"olkopf \cite{SmolaScholkopf_2004}.
-We used LIBSVM \cite{ChangLin_2011} in our simulations (Settings: $cost=10$, $epsilon=1e-5$, radial basis function kernel with $\gamma=\frac{1}{Num.\,Features}$).
+We used LIBSVM \cite{ChangLin_2011} in our simulations (Settings: $cost=10$, $epsilon=1e-5$, radial basis function kernel with $\gamma=1/No.\,Features$).
+Although SVR will serve as the primary and most effective among the VFAs, we also tested LMS, CART \cite{BreimanEtAl_1984} (MATLAB Statistics toolbox) and MLP \cite{RumelhartEtAl_1986} (MATLAB Neural Networks toolbox) to show the generality of our results.